Ambassadors and Presidents

 A number of people with high media profiles are supporting the charity in different ways.
 These include:

 Dominic was the youngest serving peer in the House of Lords aged 22 after taking his father’s title.
 He became active after graduating from the University of Aberdeen, becoming Liberal Democrat sports spokesman in 1993, and has also been disability spokesman since 1994.
-He is also Vice President of the British Dyslexia Association.
+He is the President of the British Dyslexic Association and the vice-president of the UK Sports Association.